What we know about the 4 Americans kidnapped in Mexico

 "All four Americans were placed in a vehicle and taken from the scene by armed men," the office said.

-The FBI is now offering a $50,000 reward for the return of the victims and the arrest of the culprits.
+The FBI offered a $50,000 reward for the return of the victims and the arrest of the culprits.

 Here is what else we know so far about the case.